State Requirements and Forms

 Charitable Solicitation License

-Exceptions – Under 5 M.R.S.A. § 5006, the following corporations are exempt from the registration requirement and need only file an annual Application for Exemption ($10 filing fee) with the Department of Professional and Financial Regulation:
+Exceptions – Under 5 M.R.S.A. § 5006, the following corporations are exempt from the registration requirement and do not need to file anything in Maine:

 - Corporations that solicit funds primarily from members and the solicitation is conducted by the members.